 INTRODUCTION

-Cyanide is a fast acting, potentially and deadly chemical that can exist in various forms 1.
+Cyanide is a fast acting, potentially and deadly chemical that can exists in various forms 1.
 The toxic effects of cyanide ion in humans and animals are generally similar and are believed to result from inactivation of cytochrome oxidase and inhibition of cellular respiration and consequent histotoxic anoxia.
 The primary targets of cyanide toxicity in humans are the cardiovascular, respiratory and central nervous systems 2.
 The organs most susceptible to cyanide are the central nervous system (CNS) and the heart 3.
-Cyanide not only decrease the oxygen content of blood, but also decreases oxygen availability to tissue thereby producing a greater degree of tissue hypoxia than equivalent reduction in oxyhaemoglobin caused hypoxia.
+Cyanide not only decreases the oxygen content of blood, but also decreases oxygen availability to tissue thereby producing a greater degree of tissue hypoxia than equivalent reduction in oxyhaemoglobin caused hypoxia.
 Organs with high oxygen demand, such as the heart and brain are most sensitive to hypoxia and account for the major clinical sequelae of cyanide poisoning 4.

 Cyanide poisoning may produce some pathologic effects on different tissues that may manifest as alterations in biochemical parameters 5.
 Cyanide chronic intoxication may also produce some pathologic effects on different tissues that precede alterations in biochemical parameters.
 Consequently, certain types of cells are damaged and leaked enzymes into the blood, where they can be measured as indicators of cell damage.
 Enzymes are the catalyst of all biological and metabolic reaction in cells and their activities are considered as sensitive biochemical indicators used to investigate cellular injury, metabolic disturbances and enzymes inactivation or induction by exogenous chemicals 6.
 Alterations of the enzymes activities in functional organs may reflect the description of metabolic integrity 7.
 The most widespread problems arising from cyanide are from chronic /sub chronic exposures.
 Chronic cyanide toxicity is involved in the pathogenesis of some health problems.
 Moreover, chronic cyanide intoxication induces alteration in some tissue biochemical, histological and oxidative stress parameters in experimental animal model 7.
 There are species difference on the organ-specific biochemical markers and the susceptibility to various toxic agents 8.